Milo175/Data-Analytics-Portfolio/README.md

     - Which types of crimes are most likely to remain unresolved?

 ## Skills Demonstrated
-MySQL
+**MySQL**
-Data Cleaning
+- Data Cleaning
-Standardization
+- Standardization
-Removing outliers
+- Removing outliers
-Data Analysis
+- Data Analysis
-Microsoft PowerBI
+**Microsoft Power BI**
-Data Transformation
+- Data Transformation
-Data Modeling
+- Data Modeling
-Data Modeling Hierarchy
+- Data Modeling Hierarchy
-DAX Measure Calculations
+- DAX Measure Calculations
-New Column Calculations
+- New Column Calculations
-Visualization
+- Visualization
-Graph & Chart Creation
+    - Graph & Chart Creation
-Filters
+    - Filters
-Data Drilling
+    - Data Drilling

 ## Data Sourcing
 The data used for this analysis has been directly downloaded from the City of Los Angeles Police Department Governmental [website](https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8/about_data)